nuxt-modules/storybook/docs/content/en/manual-setup.md

 ---
 title: Manual Setup
-description: ''
+description: '@nuxtjs/storybook provides a clean and simple way to integrate Storybook with NuxtJS.
+If you want to config Storybook by yourself or do things that is beyond the scope of this module follow these steps.'
 position: 1
-category: Guide
+category: Advanced
 categoryPosition: 3
 ---

-`@nuxtjs/storybook` provides clean and simple way to integrate Storybook with Nuxtjs.
-But if you want to config storybook by yourself of do things that is beyond the scope of this module follow these steps.
+`@nuxtjs/storybook` provides a clean and simple way to integrate Storybook with NuxtJS.
+If you want to config Storybook by yourself or do things that is beyond the scope of this module follow these steps.

-Before start, take a look at Storybook's oficial documentation about [Configuration](https://storybook.js.org/docs/configurations/overview/)
+Before starting, take a look at Storybook's oficial documentation about [Configuration](https://storybook.js.org/docs/configurations/overview/)

 ## Create `storybook` directory